Benzy77/libariesIfU/README.md

-# Operating system
+# libariesIfU
-I build memory_allocator under Linux.
-Currently, we are supporting Ubuntu 16.04 LTS.
+I will creat a the POSIX encapsulation interface of linux.
+Currently, We are supporting Ubuntu 16.04 LTS.

-It is recommended to use a 64-bit operating system. this project will add source code with Operation system.
+#Build
 Need to cmake to build in order to cross plantfrom  build.